andre347/tableau_extension_writeback/README.md

 ```
 npm start
 ```
-5. Open the Write Back Workbook.twb file and add the Extension to the Dashboard
+5. Open the Write Back Workbook.twb file, or create a new workbook with the product_file.txt as the data source.
+Add the Extension to the Dashboard.

+NOTE: No web authentication added, nor checks on the correctness of the input of the data.
+This is just an example extension of writing back to a data source.